MiguelEA/nudec_BSM/README.md

-# NUDEC: Neutrino Decoupling in and beyond the Standard Model
+# Neutrino Decoupling in and beyond the Standard Model

-This code "NUDEC_BSM", has been developed by Miguel Escudero Abenza in order to solve for early Universe thermodynamics and neutrino decoupling following the simplified approach of ArXiv:1812.05605 [JCAP 1902 (2019) 007] and ArXiv:2001.04466 [JCAP 05 (2020) 048].
-If you use this code, please, cite these references.
+This code "nudec_BSM_v2" provides a fast and flexible description of neutrino decoupling in the early universe following the momentum-averaged approach.
+Independent Mathematica and Python implementations are provided, and should be easy to link with other codes, e.g. for BBN.
+The latest version has been developed by M. Escudero, G. Jackson, M. Laine and S. Sandner in [2511.XXXXX](https://arxiv.org/abs/2511.XXXXX) and builds on the earlier v1 from M. Escudero in [1812.05605](https://arxiv.org/abs/1812.05605) and [2001.04466](https://arxiv.org/abs/1812.05605).

-As of 04/11/2025:
+As of 07/11/2025:

 New version 2 of the code being imported under branch ``nudec_v2``.